clickbitDev/Clickbit/SEO_IMPROVEMENTS_SUMMARY.md

 - ✅ **Add Schema Markup**: Implemented comprehensive structured data
 - ✅ **Use your main keywords across the important HTML Tags**: Added keywords meta tag and optimized HTML structure
 - ✅ **Create and link your X Profile**: Added social media meta tags (Open Graph & Twitter Cards) and updated with actual Twitter/X profile
-- ❌ **Update Link URLs to be more readable**: Not implemented - needs URL structure review
+- ✅ **Update Link URLs to be more readable**: Implemented URL structure optimization with shorter, more readable URLs

 ### 2. Backlink Strategy
 - ✅ **Footer Attribution**: Added "Designed by ClickBIT" link in footer with proper attribution